 Median annual salary (BLS.gov): $63,000 [8]

-Projected growth from 2023 to 2033: 7 percent [8
+Projected growth from 2023 to 2033: 4 percent [8]

 Requirements: Bachelor’s degree in health science or related field.

-Why pursue a career in public health?
+Those who pursue a career in public health commonly possess the following skills:

 Professionals who work in public health often find a great sense of meaning from their work, which tends to have a significant impact on groups of people.
-It also tends to be in demand, meaning that it may offer more job security or growth opportunity than other career paths, and pay relatively well, depending on the role.
+It also tends to be in demand, meaning that it may offer more job security or growth opportunities than other career paths, and pay relatively well, depending on the role.
 Learn more about high-paying public health jobs worth exploring.

 Whether you want to develop a new skill, get comfortable with an in-demand technology, or advance your abilities, keep growing with a Coursera Plus subscription.
 You’ll get access to over 10,000 flexible courses.

 US Bureau of Labor Statistics.
 “Employment Suggestions - 2020-2030, https://www.bls.gov/news.release/pdf/ecopro.pdf.”
-Accessed August 12, 2025.
+Accessed September 26, 2025.

 Editorial Team